RayFinney/planning-poker/README.md

 We believe in the sanctity of simplicity.
 We believe that a planning poker app shouldn't require a dedicated DevOps team to deploy.
 We believe that you should be able to read the source code without having a stroke.

+We also believe that you shouldn't have to pay a yearly subscription for a tool that could be built in a weekend.
+This project is a testament to that belief.
+While other "free" services limit you to a handful of votes before hitting a paywall, we offer a truly free and open-source solution.
+No limits, no subscriptions, no nonsense.

 This project is a statement.
-A rebellion against the tyranny of over-engineering.
-A shining beacon of hope in a world drowning in JavaScript fatigue.
+A rebellion against the tyranny of over-engineering and the absurdity of freemium models for basic tools.
+A shining beacon of hope in a world drowning in JavaScript fatigue and unnecessary subscriptions.

 ## Getting Started